 Will you all fit in the car?

 Don’t forget that it isn’t just you who will be using the car.
 Dogs, children and other halves must be able to fit in.

 Other people’s opinions are crucial to the decision, and family harmony for that matter.

 Are you sitting comfortably?

-Tall, short, fat, thin, we are all different shapes and sizes, and may have different ailments.
+Tall, short, fat, thin, we're all different shapes and sizes, and may have different ailments.

 If you want to avoid the osteopath’s table, make sure the driver’s seat is supportive.
-Most importantly ensure that the steering column and seat is adjustable so that you can see out clearly and reach all the controls comfortably without having to sit too far back from, or too close to, the steering wheel.
+Most importantly make sure that the steering column and seat is adjustable, so that you can see out clearly and reach all the controls comfortably without having to sit too far back from, or too close to, the steering wheel.

 Can the car cope?

 Sounds obvious, but you need to be clear on what you want your next car to do.